shiva16/rpiShields/tutorials/tutorial6/README.md

-# Ds18b20 Temperature Sensor logger with Sixfab Xbee Shield
+# # Raspberry Pi Ds18b20 Temperature Sensor logger with Sixfab Xbee Shield

 1. Firstly, Connect your Raspberry Pi to internet and run `sudo apt-get update` to update your Raspberry Pi
 2. We should stop getty service on Raspbian.